cathyhuangli/app_support_url/README - StoryNest.md

 - Text documents in .txt format

 ## Support
-For issues or questions, please file an issue in the repository.
+For issues or questions, please file an issue in the repository： https://github.com/cathyhuangli/app_support_url/issues Email Contact: cathyhuang2015@gmail.com

 ---
 StoryNest - Your Digital Reading and Note-Taking Companion